 Some options for a final resting place include:

-- Cemeteries – These locations are traditionally used for burials, but cremated remains can also be scattered in designated areas within cemeteries, inurned in a niche, or even buried.
+- Cemeteries – Traditionally used for burials, but cremated remains can also be scattered in designated areas within cemeteries, inurned in a niche, or even buried.

 - Sea scattering – You might wish to specify that your ashes be scattered at sea after cremation.
 Be sure to follow the legal guidelines set forth by the federal government.

-- Memorial reefs – Memorial reefs provide a place to deploy or scatter cremated remains, one example is the Neptune Memorial Reef off the Florida coast.
-Your loved ones can swim, dive, or snorkel below the surface in your honor, while catching a glimpse of the teeming marine life.
+- Memorial reefs – Provides a place to deploy or scatter cremated remains; one example is the Neptune Memorial Reef off the South Florida coast.
+Your loved ones can swim, dive, or snorkel below the ocean surface in your honor, along with the teeming marine life.

-- Mausoleums – Mausoleums are a type of crypt, a place with entombed human remains.
+- Mausoleums – A type of crypt, or place with entombed human remains.

-- Columbarium – A columbarium is a freestanding structure or sometimes a room at a church or cemetery with recessed compartments to place containers with the cremated ashes.
+- Columbarium – A freestanding structure or sometimes a room at a church or cemetery with recessed compartments to place containers with the cremated ashes.
 Memorabilia and photos can be used to personalize this spot.
 This provides a place for loved ones to visit to remember the deceased.

 - Home décor– Cremated remains can be converted into a home memorial, such as a special sculpture or bench.
 Other available home décor options include clocks, lamps, figurines, fountains, personalized containers, sundials, and more.

 - Keepsake/Jewelry – Jewelry options include necklaces, rings, bracelets, and more.
 Other remembrances might include butterflies, religious symbols, pendants, or urns.